thiago4go/dapr-workshop/docs/challenge-1/python.md

 > If you are using Consul as a naming resolution service, add `--config ../resources/config/config.yaml` before `-- python3 app.py` on your Dapr run command.

 This command sets:
-    - an app-id `pizza-store` to the application
+    - the app-id as `pizza-store`
-    - the app-protocol `http`
+    - the app-protocol to `http`
-    - an  app-port `8001` for external communication and and http-port `3501` for sidecar communication
+    - an app-port of `8001` for Dapr communication into the app
+    - an http-port of `3501` for Dapr API communication from the app
-    - the resources-path, where the state store component definition file is locatated.
-This will guarantee that the component is loaded once the app initializes.
+    - the resources-path, where the state store component definition file is located.
+This will guarantee that the Redis component is loaded when the app initializes.

-Look for the log entry below to guarantee that the state store was loaded successfully:
+Look for the log entry below to guarantee that the state store component was loaded successfully:

 ```bash
 INFO[0000] Component loaded: pizzastatestore (state.redis/v1)  app_id=pizza-store instance=diagrid.local scope=dapr.runtime.processor type=log ver=1.14.4
 ```

-## Testing the service
+## Test the service

-### Create an order
+### Use VS Code REST Client

-Open `PizzaStore.rest` and place a new order by clicking the button `Send request` under _#Place a new order_:
+Open the `PizzaStore.rest` file located in the root of the repository and place a new order by clicking the button `Send request` under _Place a new order_:

 ![send-request](/imgs/rest-request.png)

-Once an order is posted, the Order ID is extracted from the response body and assigned to the @order-id variable:
+Once an order is posted, the _Order ID_ is extracted from the response body and assigned to the @order-id variable:

 ```bash
 @order-id={{postRequest.response.body.orderId}}
 ```

-So you can immediately do a `GET` or `DELETE` request with the correct Order ID.
+This allows you to immediately run a `GET` or `DELETE` request with the correct _Order ID_.
 To retrieve and delete the order, run the corresponding requests.

-#### Alternatively, you can use _cURL_ to call the endpoints
+#### Use _cURL_

 Run the command below to create a new order.